tears-mysthrala/Oroitz/README.md

 We maintain a CI pipeline at `.github/workflows/ci.yml` which runs the test suite and a lightweight benchmark.
 Use `tools/benchmark.py` to run a local benchmark and generate `results/benchmark_report.json`.

-Before releasing, consult `docs/release-checklist.md` for validation steps (benchmarks, SBOM, packaging, security scan, and docs checks).
+Before releasing, consult the [Release Checklist](https://github.com/tears-mysthrala/Oroitz/wiki/Release-Checklist) for validation steps (benchmarks, SBOM, packaging, security scan, and docs checks).